3urobeat/steam-comment-service-bot/docs/dev/bot/events.md

 Handles setting cookies, accepting friend requests & group invites while the bot was offline, updates the bot's status, performs a few checks and starts playing games.
 This event is fired after loggedOn when this bot account establishes a connection to Steam.

-After this event was handled, a bot account is seen as online and ready to be used.
+After this event was handled, a bot account is considered to be online and ready to be used.